Who we are, what we do, and where your money goes

 The list of councillors at present is as follows:

-North Ward(Vicars Cross): Peter Bulmer, Steve Collings, Pauline Cox, Jo Evans, Amanda Miller, Mark Pearson and Sue Rigby.
+North Ward(Vicars Cross): Peter Bulmer, Steve Collings, Jo Evans, Sara Evans, Amanda Miller, Mark Pearson and Sue Rigby.

-South Ward(Boughton Heath): John Griffiths, Ian Huffer, Krissie Myler, Rick Nieto, John Salt, Keith Scargill and Martin Whiteley
+South Ward(Boughton Heath): John Griffiths, Ian Huffer, Krissie Myler, John Salt, Keith Scargill, Stephen Thomas and Martin Whiteley

 Link to CWaC Interactive Mapping